-We spent a lovely evening on the camping (once again all alone – which you can read about in the next blog) and the next morning backtracked to Maun to go and see about the ‘check engine’ light.
+We spent a lovely evening on the campsite (once again all alone – which you can read about in the next blog) and the next morning backtracked to Maun to go and see about the check-engine light.
 By now we had faith that the vehicle would keep running.

 Carwash and an easy fix

 We spied a ‘carwash’ (basically a guy with a high-pressure washer) and decided to remove some of the mud in the belief that this may help the mechanic later.
 Half an hour later, after having been thoroughly fleeced for double the normal price (what did we know?) we found the garage and the man dived underneath.

 He resurfaced with the easiest fix – a dislodged speedometer cable hanging from the gearbox.
 A twenty-minute result – but also a deeper dive into our finances than planned.
 It pays (pun intended) to know the value of things…